 At the conference we will be running three parallel or ‘breakout’ sessions each of which will have six streams featuring the latest research, policy and industry analysis.

 If you would like an opportunity to present in one of these sessions you need to submit a proposal that briefly summarises your case study or research.

-Please note that presentations are intended to facilitate the sharing of professional and academic experiences and lessons learned and not to advertise proprietary products or services.
-Equally an academic paper that is too narrowly focused on improving the academic tools of energy economics, without showing how they might be applied to real-world issues, is less likely to appeal to the committee than one which goes on to address a practical question.
-It is important, however, that all papers are based on an sound analysis.
+Presentations are intended to facilitate the sharing of professional and academic experiences and lessons learned and not to advertise proprietary products or services.
+It is important that papers are based on an sound analysis.

 It will examine the technology, economic, financial and societal challenges for net zero heat, transport and industry :

 These three issues are highly relevant to every single one of the parallel themes and therefore do not exist as standalone themes themselves.